 Visit the National Harbor

-DC doesn’t really have a Coney Island, but the closest thing is our National Harbor.
-Home to different things and sights such as casinos, fantastic dining options, and bustling walking areas, the National Harbor is a great place to spend an evening.
+DC doesn’t really have a Coney Island, but the closest thing is our National Harbor, just across the river in Maryland.
+Home to dining, shopping, a casino and lively waterfront walking areas, it’s a great place to spend an evening.

 Admire The Cherry Blossoms Around The Tidal Basin

-In early April, one of DC’s most iconic sights is the cherry blossoms, whose pastel pink blossoms can be found across the city.
-However, the most famous place to view these gorgeous blooms in at the Tidal Basin.
+In late March and early April, one of DC’s most iconic sights arrives: the cherry blossoms, whose pastel-pink blooms appear right across the city.
+The most famous place to see them is the Tidal Basin, where thousands of trees, originally a gift from Japan in 1912, ring the water.

 Hit Up Jazz in The Garden